 Planescape: Torment also offered a different, though equally elegant solution to this problem by de-emphasizing combat entirely, instead focusing on the game's storytelling element.
 Battling enemies took a back seat to exploring the vast, dense and bizarre new world you found yourself in, and they took great pains to make it just that; the story of Torment is conveyed through well over one million words of spoken dialog and narrative, and it's all immaculately written and presented.
 A solid 90% of the game's experience points were earned through completing quests, solving puzzles, exploring dialog trees and advancing the plotline.
 Yes, there was still combat, and you were often at a substantial disadvantage therein due to your character's inability to equip armor (in an unmodded game, at least), but that ultimately made little difference to the proceedings due to a unique trait of the story - namely, your character's immortality.
 No matter how many times you dropped, you could get back up and try again with only a minor setback, and the same was true of your allies due to a skill you earned early on in the game.
 But even then, you still had plenty of options to explore in order to overcome your opponents, and unlike Pillars, simply running away was also a viable one.

-In conclusion, Pillars of Eternity is about as crushingly disappointing as a game can be, being no fun as a gaming experience and a pale imitation of a golden era of CRPG gaming to boot.
-The fact that it's promoted as a "spiritual successor" to some of the most well-regarded CRPGs ever made, is headed by those same developers, and yet is this bad is simply beyond belief.
-Obisidian, shame on you for utilizing crowd-sourced funding to release such a substandard product; we all know you're capable of far better.
+In conclusion, Pillars of Eternity is about as disastrous a misfire as a game can be.
+It's long-windedly pretentious, witless and boring in its writing, with thoughtless and uninspired gameplay that's a pale imitation of a classic CRPG engine to boot.
+The fact that it's promoted as a "spiritual successor" to some of the most well-regarded PC titles ever made, is headed by those same developers, and yet is this bad is simply beyond belief.
+Obisidian, shame on you for utilizing crowd-sourced funding to release such a substandard product; we all know you're capable of so much better.

 Developer: Obsidian Entertainment